ritikchawla/AutoML-MicrosoftCustomVision/src/README.txt

 5. Click on the "Browser..." button and upload your favorite cat or dog image
 6. Click on the "Predict" box and wait for 1-3 seconds to receive the model's predictions.

-If you have any issues or questions, please feel free to post them on the discussion forum!